publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch27/m__us_usc_t12_s2605.md

         (1) __Originator liability__

-            A person who makes a federally related mortgage loan shall not be liable to a borrower because of a failure of such person to comply with subsection (a) of this section with respect to an application for a loan made by the borrower before the regulations referred to in paragraph (3) take effect.
+            A person who makes a federally related mortgage loan shall not be liable to a borrower because of a failure of such person to comply with subsection (a) with respect to an application for a loan made by the borrower before the regulations referred to in paragraph (3) take effect.

         (2) __Servicer liability__

-            A servicer of a federally related mortgage loan shall not be liable to a borrower because of a failure of the servicer to perform any duty under subsection (b), (c), (d), or (e) of this section that arises before the regulations referred to in paragraph (3) take effect.
+            A servicer of a federally related mortgage loan shall not be liable to a borrower because of a failure of the servicer to perform any duty under subsection (b), (c), (d), or (e) that arises before the regulations referred to in paragraph (3) take effect.

         (3) __Regulations and effective date__

             The Bureau shall establish any requirements necessary to carry out this section.
-Such regulations shall include the model disclosure statement required under subsection (a)(2) of this section.
+Such regulations shall include the model disclosure statement required under subsection (a)(2).

     (k) __Servicer prohibitions__